facebookresearch/Mephisto/packages/mephisto-task/README.md

 This is the initial data that will be used to populate your task.
 The worker will use this data to perform their action.

-For static tasks, this can be specified via the `static_task_data` array argument for `SharedStaticTaskState`.
+For the static task blueprint, this can be specified via the `static_task_data` array argument for `SharedStaticTaskState`.

+Generally speaking, the value is the `InitializationData` object that the `TaskRunner` returns in `get_data_for_assignment`, which comes from the set of `InitializationData` objects returned by the blueprint's `get_initialization_data` method.

 ### `handleSubmit(payload)`